-The far least Italian region with just under 500 hectares of vineyards is on the border France and the Switzerland, The area is horseshoe-shaped surrounded by the Valais and Cottian Alps.
+The far least Italian region with just under 500 hectares of vineyards is located on the border France and the Switzerland, The area is surrounded by horseshoe-shaped by the Valais and Cottian Alps.
 Viticulture was operated long before the turn of the century by the indigenous people of Salassi.
 In the year 25 BC BC, the Romans founded the fortress "Augusta Prätoria" (today's capital Aosta) and controlled from here the Alpine passes over the little ones and Great St. Bernard.
 They also brought their wine culture with them.
-After the Romans came the Benedictine and Cistercian and drove in painstaking work the terraces in the rocky slopes.
+After the Romans came the Benedictine and Cistercian and drove in laborious work the terraces in the rocky slopes.
 Mid-20th century, the highest vineyards were abandoned, which was prevented by initiative of the Abbé Alexandre Bougeat (1916-1972).
-From the 9th century, the Aosta Valley was repeatedly under French influence as part of the two former kingdoms Burgundy and Savoy, From this time comes the still existing bilingualism, which also appears on the bottle labels of the wines.
+From the 9th century, the Aosta Valley was repeatedly under French influence as part of the two former kingdoms Burgundy and Savoy, From this time comes the bilingualism still existing today, which also appears on the bottle labels of the wines.

 The vineyards amounted to the end of the 19th century still 3,000 hectares, which reduced to one sixth today.
 The vineyards stretch 90 kilometers along the Dora Baltea river valley to the Piedmont, They are located in up to 1,200 meters above sea level and are thus among the highest of the world.
 With the neighboring Italian Swiss Wallis becomes a geographical island with many old, autochthonous Grapes formed (see a list below Old plants ).
 As a special feature, 99% of the production is DOC quality.

-The wine types Bianco / Blanc , Rosso / Rouge and Rosato / Rosé may be pressed in any mixture of the approved red and white varieties.
+The wine types Bianco / Blanc , Rosso / Rouge and Rosato / Rosé may be pressed in any mixture of the approved red or white varieties.
 The varietal wines must contain at least 85% of the variety concerned, the rest of 15% may be other authorized varieties.
 The white wines are Chardonnay, Moscato Bianco or Muscat Petit Grain ( Muscat Blanc ), Moscato Bianco Passito or Muscat Petit Grain Flétri.
-Müller-Thurgau, Petite Arvine ( Arvine ), Pinot Bianco or Pinot Blanc, Pinot Grigio or Pinot Gris, Traminer Aromatico or Gewurztraminer and Traminer Aromatico Passito.
+Müller-Thurgau, Petite Arvine ( Arvine ), Pinot Bianco or Pinot Blanc, Pinot Grigio or Pinot gris, Traminer Aromatico or Gewurztraminer and Traminer Aromatico Passito.
 The reds are Fumin.
 Gamaret.
 Gamay.
 Mayolet.
 Merlot.
 Nebbiolo.
 Petit Rouge, Pinot Nero or Pinot Noir, Prémetta ( Primetta ) and Syrah,

 Some of these wines are also called alcoholic Superiore or as vendemmia tardiva or Vendange tardive (Late harvest) produced.
 If the grapes originate from classified vineyards, all of the wines listed above can be found on the bottle label Vigna followed by the layer name.
 There are none in the region IGT or IGP (the land wines) Classified wines or areas.